sensepost/wiresocks/README.md

 ## Thanks

-Uses Darkks [redsocks](https://github.com/darkk/redsocks/) which is amazing!
+Uses semigodkings [redsocks](https://github.com/semigodking/redsocks) which is a fork of the original Darkk [redsocks](https://github.com/darkk/redsocks/) both of which are amazing!

-Uses a modified version of [ncarliers](https://github.com/ncarlier/dockerfiles/tree/master/redsocks) redsocks docker to provide a whitelist and use a socks proxy.
+Uses a modified version of [ncarliers](https://github.com/ncarlier/dockerfiles/tree/master/redsocks) redsocks scripts to provide a whitelist and use a socks proxy.

 Uses [LinuxServers wireguard](https://github.com/linuxserver/docker-wireguard) image to setup the wireguard vpn to connect into the socks network